 Universal Paragon Corporation, the owner of the Baylands, has applied to the City of Brisbane for multiple amendments to the Brisbane General Plan to accommodate its proposed plans for 4,300 housing units, hotels and offices totaling up to 12 million square feet (which would equal about 24 Transamerica Buildings).
 CREBL has submitted a Renewable Energy Alternative plan for development that is compatible with our existing General Plan.
 Proposed land uses are a solar farm on 104 acres, low-wind turbines on 32 acres, zero-waste recycling, retail and entertainment facilities near the Bayshore CalTrain station, and office/research facilities, for a total of 1 million square feet.

 The Renewable Alternative plan was presented to the Brisbane Planning Commission on November 16.
 A recording of the presentation is available in the Planning Commission minutes for the meeting.
 After extensive hearings, on August 25, 2016, the Commission unanimously passed a resolution recommending adoption of the Alternative, with minor modifications, by the City Council.
-The Council will start its monthly presentations, hearings and deliberations on September 29.
+The Council started its monthly schedule of presentations, hearings and deliberations at their September 29 workshop.

 Why Renewable Energy?